-Non-compete agreements are often used by employers or businesses to prevent workers from taking employment with a competitor or setting up a competing firm for a period of time after leaving work.
-Non-compete agreements are allowed in Maryland.
-Courts will enforce non-compete agreements that are reasonably drawn to protect the interest of the employer, and in securing the right of employees to pursue work in an open labor market.
-Certain legislation forbids non-compete agreements for low-wage employees.
+A Maryland Non-Compete Agreement is a contract used by employers or businesses to prevent workers from taking employment with a competitor or setting up a competing firm for a period of time after leaving work.

 Is a Non-Compete Agreement Legally Enforceable in Maryland?

-In contrast, the State of Maryland has, in recent legislation, emphatically permitted non-compete provisions that forbid the taking of client and customer lists.
+In contrast, in recent legislation, the State of Maryland has emphatically permitted non-compete provisions that forbid the taking of client and customer lists.
 However, the law is silent on similar non-compete provisions which forbid the solicitation of customers.

 Reasonable Uses and Objections